CorbOnTheCobb/corbs-dots-1.0/README.md

 # REQUIREMENTS
 You're going to need picom-git, scrot nm-applet, pa-applet-git, ttf-jetbrains-mono, ttf-font-awesome, ttf-nerd-fonts-symbols, and lain-git for these dotfiles to work as intended.
 Optionally, I do recommend having a matching gruvbox gtk theme to pair with these dotfiles.

+Also, if you'd like to use the custom zsh theme, you will need oh-my-zsh installed.